maticnetwork/matic-cli/README.md

   - Create a `SignerChange` transaction on the remote network and changes the signer of the 1st validator.

+- `../../bin/express-cli --send-unstakeinit-event [validatorID]`

+  - Create a `UnstakeInit` transaction on the remote network and removes the validator from validator-set. `validatorID` can be used to specify the validator to be removed.
+If not specified, the first validator will be removed.

 - ` ../../bin/express-cli --monitor [exit]`

   - Monitors the reception of state-syncs and checkpoints to make sure the whole network is in a healthy state.